 Special Educational Needs (SEN):

 Colegio Franklin Delano Roosevelt recognizes that certain individuals have special educational needs requiring academic support.
-Always with the aim of providing suitable educational services required for the benefit of the student, the Special Educational Needs (SEN) Program provides support for students with certain special educational needs through Academic Intervention program in grades K-3rd and the Learning Support program in grades 4th-12th.
-The Academic Intervention program supports students in Kinder through grade 3 who require additional individualized support in developing literacy skills in English, our language of instruction.
-Through the SEN Learning Support Program, services are provided in the least restrictive environment for students in grades 4th through 12th who have diagnosed mild to moderate specific learning disabilities and/or Attention Deficit/Hyperactivity disorder which impact academic performance.
+Always with the aim of providing suitable educational services required for the benefit of the student, the Learning Support Program provides support for students with certain special educational needs through the Learning Support Program in grades K-12th.
+Services are provided in the least restrictive environment for students who have have diagnosed mild to moderate needs that impact learning such as Specific Learning Disabilities and/or an Attention Deficit/Hyperactivity Disorder.

 Colegio Roosevelt aims for all students to have a positive start at school and be successful learners.
 It is critical for families to provide as much information as possible about a student’s learning profile and/or any known learning differences or conditions that might impact their performance.
 If a student has been given a formal assessment previously, such as psycho-pedagogical assessment, an integral language assessment or other, the assessment report should be submitted to the Office of Admissions during the application process.

-In cases where placement testing or observations raise questions about an applicant’s learning process and a formal assessment does not exist, the school may request further evaluation in order to assist in the holistic review of the divisional Student Support Team to determine the support needed.
+In cases where placement testing or observations raise questions about an applicant’s learning process and a formal assessment does not exist, the school may request a further evaluation to assist in the holistic review of the divisional Student Support Team to determine the support needed.